microsoft/CCF/doc/build_apps/get_started.rst

 -  TypeScript
 -  JavaScript
 -  C++
--  More languages support upcoming in 2023
+-  More language support upcoming in 2023

 Development environment
 -----------------------